hbarnett99/OneWeather_Vue/README.md

     - Search for all stars above the horizon & add/remove from watchlist
     - A total of 15 story points are expected to be completed

+### Sprint 3
+Sprint 3's goal is to completely implement ALL rest of epics and user stories for completing whole project, including Mars, Stars, Favourite list.
+- Further develop non-functional requirement to increase user experience
+    - Make application adaptive for different screen size
+- Further develop Sprint 2's functionality and implement new features
+    - Add Mars feature that display weather information for last 30 days
+    - Able to add/remove a location to/from favourite list, and quickly search that location
+    - Data from Stars and Favourites can be stored locally
+- Wrap up all features and functions to deliver final product of this project
 ---
 ## Links